c-o-pr/ddrescue-helper/README.md

 # DDRESCUE-HELPER

-**`ddrescue-helper.sh`** is Mac-oriented (for now) helper script (bash) that makes running ddrewscue easier by assisting with:
+**`ddrescue-helper.sh`** is a helper script for running GNU ddrescue.

+It's currently oriented to macOS and HFS+ volumes.
+But is written to be extended to other file systems.
+Coding for Linux is under way.

+It can:

-- `Unmount` (persistent), `mount` and `fsck` of volumes
+- Unmount (persistent), re-mount, and fsck of volumes based on volume UUID.
-- `ddrescue` copy (or scan) of storage devices or files
+- Copy (or scan) of storage devices to create a bad block map and rate log (metadata) which are stored in a named directory.

-It also uses ddrescue metadata to:
 - Report files affected by errors or slow reads (for macOS HFS+ volumes)
-- Zap sectors in error regions to try to trigger a spinning drive to re-allocate.
+- Zap sectors in error regions to try to trigger a spinning drive to re-allocate sectors.

-This helper is currently macOS and HFS+ volume oriented.
-But is written to be extended to other file systems and Linux.
+By hiding details of the ddrescue command line, ensuring that source and destination volumes remain unmounted, and performaning simple consistency checks, it makes using ddrescue a bit easier.

+It targets bash v3.2+, which is old enough to avoid compabability issues.

-### GNU DDRESCUE
+### ABOUT GNU DDRESCUE

-GNU ddrescue is an indispensible tool for copying storage devices (drives, paritions, or files) in a way that gracefully handles read errors, allowing as much data as possible to be recovered from the source.
+GNU ddrescue is a tool for copying storage devices (drives, partitions, or files) in a way that gracefully handles read errors and restarts, allowing as much data as possible to be recovered from the source.

 A side effect of running ddrescue is the creation of two kinds of metadata for the copy source:
-- Map of areas with read errors and their extent
+- A "domain map" of device regions with read errors and their extents;
-- Read rate log
+- A rate log of read performance measured second-by-second.

 GNU ddrescue can be installed on macOS using `macports` or `homebrew`

 # DDRESCUE-HELPER BACKGROUND AND PURPOSE

-The idea of for this helper script came about from dealing with media errors occuring during local backups of spinning drives containing single HFS+ data volumes, and trying to adapt to these errors and continue to use problematic drives by setting files that cover the errors.
-This worked until I ran into a situation where a media error affected volume metadata (inodes and journal) resulting the volume to become inaccessible.
-Working with the volume caused the system to hang and eventually crash.
+The idea for this helper came about from dealing with media errors occurring during local backups of spinning drives.
 As spinning drives fill up and age they become prone to bad regions.
-A common way of dealing with read errors is with backups and drive replacement.

-While I prefer to replace a drive with any errors, for reasons of frugality I've wanted to keep using drives affected by very small number of bad blocks.
+I keep backups, and I prefer to replace a drive with any errors.
+But for reasons of being cheap, I've wanted to keep using drives affected by small number of bad blocks for as long as possible.
+One way to do this is to set aside files that cover bad spots.
+But I ran into a case where filesystem metadata was affected and a drive became unmountable.

+To recover from this, I started by looking at SMART and hdparm(1) on Linux to find and re-map bad blocks.
+I also became aware of the `badblocks(8)` utility.
+These tools are interesting, but due to vendor inconsistencies with SMART, and that many of my data drives are attached by USB, which prevents access to SMART capabilities, I couldn't easily build a helper based on them.
+SMART long tests take a long time to run and aren't supported by many common drives.

+My daily driver is a hackintosh and `hdparm(8)` and `badblocks(8)` are not available, even via 3rd-party ports.

+[As an interesting aside, I discovered that when a USB drive is passed through to an Ubuntu VM via Parallels, `smartctl(8)` works as if it were locally attached by SATA.]

+There's no hdparm(8) for macOS, but I discovered that by careful use of dd(1), I can trigger a spinning drive to re-allocate a bad sector.
+Using this tactic allowed me to regain access to the unmountable drive I mentioned above, and `dd(1)` is widely available.

+GNU `ddrescue(1)` is an indispensable tool for recovering failing drives.
+And compared to SMART, it's far simpler and more consistent to use to scan a whole or partition or drive with ddrescue.
+The ddrescue then parse ddrescue's error map into a bad block list.
+But it's just complicated enough to make it difficult to recall how to use it.
+And it's very important that when `ddrescue` is being used to recover data that the source and destination devices are not automounted so that they remain in a consistent state until the copy is complete, where the copy may be interrupted by a timeout, drive disconnection or a system crash.

+Finally, it so happens that my data drives are formatted HFS+.
+Along the way I came across the -B option for `fsck.hfs(8)`, which accepts a list of block addresses and reports which files the blocks belong to.

+`ddrescue` can also generate a rate log, which like the bad block map, can be converted into a block list and fed to `fsck.hfs` to find files affected by drive regions with very slow reads.

+Here I found I all the pieces of a puzzle for how to cope with my cranky drives, so I put all these ideas together into this `ddescue-helper.sh` bash script.

+# DDRESCUE-HELPER.SH OVERVIEW

-Dealing with device errors is a drive, file-system and data specific chore, involving a range of factors:
+Dealing with device errors is a drive, filesystem, and data specific chore, involving a range of factors:

 a) Knowing what files are affected by read errors.